-Between May 26, 2015 and June 30, 2015, in self-placed private placement transactions, we sold to accredited investors an aggregate of \$607,500 of units in our Series B Preferred Unit offering, which units consist of Series B Preferred and Series B Warrants (together Series B Preferred Units), including \$100,000 to Platinum.
-We issued 86,790 shares of Series B Preferred and Series B Warrants to purchase 86,790 shares of our common stock.
-Through June 30, 2015, we received an aggregate of \$607,500 in cash proceeds from our self-placed private placement and sale of the Series B Preferred Units.
+In April and May 2016, in self-placed private placement transactions, we sold to accredited investors an aggregate of \$278,000 of units in our Series B Preferred Unit offering, which units consist of Series B Preferred and Series B Warrants (together Series B Preferred Units).
+We issued 39,714 shares of Series B Preferred and Series B Warrants to purchase 39,714 shares of our common stock.
+Through the termination of the Series B Preferred Unit offering in May 2016, we received an aggregate of \$5,303,800 in cash proceeds from our self-placed private placement and sale of the Series B Preferred Units.

-We allocated the proceeds from the sale of the Series B Preferred Units to the Series B Preferred and the Series B Warrants based on their relative fair values on the dates of the sales.
-As described in Note 7, Convertible Promissory Notes and Other Notes Payable, we determined that the fair value of a share of Series B Preferred was equal to the quoted market value of a share of our common stock on the date of a Series B Preferred Unit sale.
+We allocated the proceeds from the sale of the Series B Preferred Units during the quarter ended June 30, 2016 to the Series B Preferred and the Series B Warrants based on their relative fair values on the dates of the sales.
+We determined that the fair value of a share of Series B Preferred was equal to the quoted market value of a share of our common stock on the date of a Series B Preferred Unit sale.
 We calculated the fair value of the Series B Warrants using the Black Scholes Option Pricing Model and the weighted average assumptions indicated in the table below.
-The table below also presents the aggregate allocation of the Series B Preferred Unit sales proceeds based on the relative fair values of the Series B Warrants as of their respective Series B Preferred Unit sales dates.
-The difference between the relative fair value per share of the Series B Preferred, approximately \$4.05 per share, and its Conversion Price (or stated value) of \$7.00 per share represents a deemed dividend to the purchasers of the Series B Preferred Units.
-Accordingly, we have recognized a deemed dividend in the aggregate amount of \$256,200 in arriving at net loss attributable to common stockholders in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss for the quarter ended June 30, 2015
+The table below also presents the aggregate allocation of the Series B Preferred Unit sales proceeds based on the relative fair values of the Series B Preferred and the Series B Warrants as of their respective Series B Preferred Unit sales dates.
+The difference between the relative fair value per share of the Series B Preferred, approximately \$4.20 per share, and its Conversion Price (or stated value) of \$7.00 per share represents a deemed dividend to the purchasers of the Series B Preferred Units.
+Accordingly, we have recognized a deemed dividend in the aggregate amount of \$111,100 in arriving at net loss attributable to common stockholders in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss for the three months ended June 30, 2016.